KaravolisL/AHEPA-Raffle/docs/README.md

 ## Launching the Program

-To launch the program, double-click Main.exe in the distributed src folder.
+To launch the program, double-click "AHEPA Raffle.exe" in the distributed src folder.
 It may take a minute or two to launch.

 ![Launching the Program](https://github.com/KaravolisL/AHEPA-Raffle/raw/master/docs/screenshots/LaunchingProgram.PNG)